quantnetwork/blockchain-developer-exercises-foundations/Exercise6.md

 ### Exercise - Read your first Accounts State

-For this task, we will read our first Accounts state via Overledger’s autoExecuteSearchAddressBalance and autoExecuteSearchAddressSequence APIs.
-The documentation for these endpoints can be found [here](https://docs.overledger.io/#operation/autoExecuteSearchAddressBalanceRequest) and [here](https://docs.overledger.io/#operation/prepareAddressSequenceSearchRequest_1).
+In this exercise, we will read our first Accounts state via Overledger’s autoExecuteSearchAddressBalance and autoExecuteSearchAddressSequence APIs.
+The documentation for these endpoints can be found [here](https://docs.overledger.io/#operation/autoExecuteSearchAddressBalanceRequest) and [here](https://docs.overledger.io/#operation/prepareAddressSequenceSearchRequest_1) respectively.

 Note that unlike blocks and transactions, the state data model of utxo and accounts based DLTs do have to diverge somewhat.
 This is because of the wide variety of parameters in the state of both models.